 2021 was a record breaking year for private equity platform investments.
 How can firms make sure 2022 is even bigger?
 By focusing on add-on acquisitions!

 Add-ons offer concrete ways to amplify and maximize the value of deals won in 2021.
 What’s more, exploring potential add-ons can also uncover hidden proprietary investment opportunities with lesser-known bootstrapped companies.

 In this guide, we’re helping firms better understand the terms, benefits, and strategies they’ll need to master add-ons this year and beyond.
 Let’s dig in!

-An add-on acquisition is when a private equity firm or other buyer acquires a company and integrates it into an existing company within the buyer’s portfolio.
-Add-ons are generally strategically positioned and sought out to add value to the portfolio or use them to stimulate growth inorganically within a portfolio company.
-Add-ons can also be a way of bumping up company value before a sale.
-Often this can be called a “buy and build” strategy, where the PE firm attempts to raise the value of a company by forcing its growth, rather than letting it occur naturally.
+An add-on acquisition is when a private equity firm or other buyer acquires a company and integrates it into an existing business within the buyer’s portfolio, which is referred to as a platform company.
+Add-ons are generally smaller, strategically positioned, and sought out to add value to and stimulate growth within larger, more established platform companies.
+This is often called a “buy and build” strategy.
+Add-ons can also be a way of bumping up platform company value before a sale.

 Why PE Firms Pursue Add-On Acquisitions